strapi-community/plugin-redis/README.md

 Access with: `strapi.redis.config`

-The config key contains the entire plugin config including all ioredis instances and the redlock instance configuration.
-These should not be modified after bootstrapping your Strapi application (aka while the server is running) and doing so could cause redlock to fail if it's enabled.
+The config key contains the entire plugin config including all ioredis instances configurations.
+These should not be modified after bootstrapping your Strapi application (aka while the server is running).

 ### Connections